Azure/bicep-registry-modules/avm/res/container-service/managed-cluster/README.md

 - Required: No
 - Type: string

-### Parameter: `enableAppMonitoring`
+### Parameter: `enableAppMonitoringOpenTelemetryLogs`

-Indicates if Application Monitoring of the kubenetes cluster is enabled.
+Indicates if Application Monitoring Open Telemetry Logs is enabled.

 - Required: No
 - Type: bool
-- Default: `False`
+- Default: `True`

 ### Parameter: `enableAppMonitoringOpenTelemetryMetrics`

 Indicates if Application Monitoring Open Telemetry Metrics is enabled.

+- Required: No
+- Type: bool
+- Default: `True`

+### Parameter: `enableAutoInstrumentation`

+Indicates if Application Monitoring Auto Instrumentation is enabled or not.

 - Required: No
 - Type: bool